The Tennessee Homestead Exemption

 Federal Nonbankruptcy Exemptions

-Property Protected by the Tennessee Homestead Exemption
+What Type of Property Does the Tennessee Homestead Exemption Protect?

 But suppose you lived in multiple states during the two years before filing for bankruptcy.
-In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period that immediately preceded your filing.
+In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two years immediately preceding your filing.
 (11 U.S.C. § 522(b)(3)(A).)
 Learn more about filing for bankruptcy after moving to a new state.

 Need More Bankruptcy Help?

-Did you know Nolo has been making the law easy for over fifty years?
-It's true—and we want to make sure you find what you need.
-Below you'll find more articles explaining how bankruptcy works.
+Did you know Nolo has made the law easy for over fifty years?
+It's true, and we want to ensure you find what you need.
+Below, you'll find more articles explaining how bankruptcy works.
 And don't forget that our bankruptcy homepage is the best place to start if you have other questions!

 Our Editor's Picks for You